German Shorthaired Pointer Rescue

 Euthanizing shelters should call us before considering euthanizing an adoptable GSP.

-Rescue volunteers are generally available to come and evaluate the animal, if you have questions.
+GSP Club of Oregon Re-home Committee volunteers are generally available to come and evaluate the animal, if you have questions.

-VERY OLD DOGS: It has been our experience that some owners will “dump” their long-lived pet GSP’s because they do not have the money or patience to deal with a sick and failing animal in old age.
+VERY OLD DOGS: It has been our experience that some owners will surrender their long-lived pet GSP’s because they do not have the money or patience to deal with a sick and failing animal in old age.

 Some GSP’s are terminally ill when they arrive at the shelter.
 They cannot and should not be placed.
 We request that shelters see these dogs to a dignified end of life.

-GSP of Oregon Rescue
+GSP Club of Oregon

 C/O P.O.
 Box 998